dldelara/mstcar/README.md

 - [RcppDist](https://cran.r-project.org/package=RcppDist): This is an addon for Rcpp that facilitates sampling of multivariate distribution.
 - [spdep](https://cran.r-project.org/package=spdep): A package related to spatial dependence.
 Contains several tools that help articulate the spatial relationships of shapefiles.
 - [knitr](https://cran.r-project.org/package=knitr): Facilitates creation of package vignettes.
-- [matrixcalc](https://cran.r-project.org/package=matrixcalc): Used to check matrices in the initial model check.
 ##### Programs
 - [RTools](https://cran.r-project.org/bin/windows/Rtools/): C++ compiler for R. Necessary for Rcpp and its dependencies.